+The St Paul’s College Board of Trustees is responsible for collecting all Attendance Dues and Financial Contributions from parents/caregivers.
 The St Paul’s College Board does this on its own behalf and on behalf of the Proprietor, St Paul’s College Limited, (owned by the Marist Brothers) and the Catholic Education Services Board.

-Invoices/Statements are available on request.
-Tax Receipts can also be requested from the school as needed.
+Invoices/Statements are sent out to all families before the start of term and are available on request.
+Tax Receipts can be requested from the school as needed.

-Please click on the image below to view the Diocese of Auckland's latest brochure on Attendance Dues (updated 2 Dec 2020):
+Please click on the image below to view the Diocese of Auckland's latest brochure on Attendance Dues (updated 18 February 2021):